KASH33KASH/Rr_Bot/README.md

 # Rr_Bot
-Automatic bot farmer for Rivel Regions
+Automatic bot farmer for Rivel Regions.

 To begin, install all dependencies from requirements.txt.
 Copy the repository and run main.py.